aral/ar.al-site/content/2018/07/16/enabling-better-blocker-in-gnome-web/index.md

 So we built Better as a [free and open](https://source.ind.ie/better) tracker blocker that is also available for sale on the [iOS](https://itunes.apple.com/us/app/better-by-ind.ie/id1080964978?ls=1&mt=8) and [macOS](https://itunes.apple.com/us/app/better/id1121192229?ls=1&mt=12) app stores.

 Better is entirely independent of the adtech industry and surveillance capitalism and uses our [ethical design manifesto](https://ind.ie/ethical-design) as its guiding principle in deciding what to block and what not to block.
-Sales of better don't pay our bills entirely but they do contribute towards our ability to do so when combined with [our professional speaking](https://ind.ie/videos/) fees and the proceeds from [our patrons](https://ind.ie/fund/).
+Sales of Better don't pay our bills entirely but they do contribute towards our ability to do so when combined with [our professional speaking](https://ind.ie/videos/) fees and the proceeds from [our patrons](https://ind.ie/fund/).

 ### How Better works